shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

 **************
 Once everything is running you're ready to test it!

-- Create an Asset in ShotGrid with a TaskTemplate appied.
+- Create an Asset in Flow Production Tracking with a TaskTemplate appied.
 - Toggle the **Sync In Jira** checkbox ``on`` for one of the Tasks.
 - Navigate to your Jira site to see the Issue created for that Task.
-- Change the status in Jira to see the status change in ShotGrid.
+- Change the status in Jira to see the status change in Flow Production Tracking.

 If things don't seem to be working, check the output from SG Jira Bridge and shotgunEvents in your terminal window for log messages.

 .. note::
-    For any synced entity, ShotGrid stores the associated Jira key in the ``sg_jira_key`` field which will update automatically when you initially sync the Task.
-Jira stores the associated ShotGrid Entity type and ID in the **Shotgun Type** and **Shotgun ID** fields as well as a link to the entity in ShotGrid in the **Shotgun URL** field.
+    For any synced entity, Flow Production Tracking stores the associated Jira key in the ``sg_jira_key`` field which will update automatically when you initially sync the Task.
+Jira stores the associated Flow Production Tracking Entity type and ID in the **Shotgun Type** and **Shotgun ID** fields as well as a link to the entity in Flow Production Tracking in the **Shotgun URL** field.
 This is a good indicator that things are working correctly.

 .. note::